top of page

 Mobility

-Fatigue: Part 1 - Feeling Like I Could Sleep Forever!
+Fatigue - Feeling Like I Could Sleep Forever!

 Have you ever felt like you are walking through treacle or that your limbs are so heavy they are too hard to lift?
 Fatigue looks different to different people and it can be brought on for many different reasons.
 Here is how it affects me… Looking back I’ve always been “tired”.
 I’m definitely NOT a morning person and could lie in at the weekend until noon without a problem.
 I love to snooze in the afternoon, I am not great company on a car journey - the motion sends me sleepy